-Dinner is always three courses, with local wine.
+Dinner is always three courses, with Spanish wines.

 Beforehand tapas are served; perhaps our own home killed and cured jamón or caña de lomo, or a purée of chickpeas, garlic, lemon and olive oil, sprinkle with toasted cumin; or thin strips of toasted sourdough bread spread with our green fig caviar.
 In summer, tapas are served on the terrace while the sun goes down behind the blue mountains, and the sky flares to orange, pink, purple and turquoise.

 In winter you will find a blazing log fire in the drawing room , and perhaps you will enjoy a glass of Oloroso Seco as you nibble roasted chestnuts with butter and salt, or a dish of grilled Boletus mushrooms, or thinly sliced raw Caesar's Mushrooms dressed with lemon and olive oil.

 In summer, guests dine out on the terrace after dark, with candlelit lanterns dotting the table, and floodlights in the old cork trees.
 In winter, you will dine in the panelled and candlelit dining room.